Theo Todman's Web Page - Notes Pages

 6. The explicit passage on the expectation of death is where Ivan – on hearing that he is about to die – observes that the syllogism beginning “all men are mortal” applies to “all men”, but not specifically to him.

-2. It is slightly off-topic, in that the focus isn’t on whether there is, in fact, any such thing as immortality227 (for human beings228).
+1. This discussion is slightly off-topic, in that the focus isn’t on whether there is, in fact, any such thing as immortality238 (for human beings239).

-4. Williams’s conclusion – needless to say – is that it is not, though his reasoning is rather subtle.
+4. Williams’s conclusion – needless to say – is that immortality is not tolerable, though his reasoning is rather subtle.

-5. Thoughts on the value – or disvalue – of immortality229 tie in with the evil – or lack of evil – of death230.
-Some of the items in the reading list mention the Makropulos Case in that regard.
+5. Thoughts on the value – or disvalue – of immortality240 tie in with the evil – or lack of evil – of death241.
+Some discussions of the disvalue of death mention the Makropulos Case in that regard.

-6. All discussion of the evils of death231 will fall under this Note.
+6. Ultimately, all discussion of the evils of death242 will fall under this Note.

-7. Since animalism232 strongly implies that “death is the end of us”, this may be important.
+7. Since animalism243 strongly implies that “death is the end of us”, this may be important.

 Concluding Remarks

-1. Having now discussed everything on our Agenda, we now in our next Chapter233 make our conclusions.
+1. Having now discussed everything on our Agenda, we now in our next Chapter244 make our conclusions.

-Links to Books / Papers to be Addressed235
+Links to Books / Papers to be Addressed246

 1. This section attempts to derive the readings lists automatically from those of the underlying Notes, but removing duplicated references.
 The list is divided into:-